challanavaneeswarreddy/Arth-Task-9.1/README.md

 # Arth-Task-9.1
-#This is the python MENU program integrating of Hadoop, Docker, Linux with voice assistant
+#This Task is on creating a menu using voice control in Python integrating #Hadoop , #Docker , #Linux .